Francesco Benucci: Historical background and early career

-Move to Vienna
+The move to Vienna

 In 1783 the Austrian Emperor Joseph II founded a new opera company specializing in Italian opera buffa.
 At the time Benucci was singing at the Teatro San Samuele in Venice.
 Count Giacomo Durazzo, who was both an experienced former theater director and the Emperor's ambassador, was able to secure his services.
 At the same time Durazzo recruited the English soprano Nancy Storace, who was also singing at San Samuele.
 Storace was later to sing the role of Susanna when Benucci sang the title role at the premiere of The Marriage of Figaro.
 Both singers were offered high salaries, over 4000 florins.
 With further recruitment (notably the librettist Lorenzo Da Ponte), an outstanding ensemble was formed.

 The new company opened 2 April 1783 with a performance of Antonio Salieri's La scuola de' gelosi; Benucci took the buffo role of Blasio.
 This opera was an immediate success, with over 25 performances, and a critic wrote, "the buffo is so natural that he is regarded as the best ever seen here.
 The others are not worth mentioning."
 Mozart evidently attended, and on 7 May wrote home to his father Leopold, "The Italian opera buffa has started up here again and is proving very popular.
 The buffo is particularly good, he's called Benucci."

 Benucci continued with the Emperor's company for a total of twelve years.
 Among other roles he played: